Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR the open circuit between solder joint S24 and heater fan variable resistor using the wiring diagrams.
-CHECK the system is working properly
+LOCATE and REPAIR the open in the electrical circuit between solder joint S24 and the heater blower variable resistor using the wiring diagrams.
+CHECK the system for proper operation

-E12: CHECK THE ELECTRICAL CIRCUIT BETWEEN THE HEATER FAN VARIABLE RESISTOR AND THE HEATER FAN SWITCH
+E12: CHECKING THE ELECTRICAL CIRCUIT BETWEEN THE HEATER FAN VARIABLE RESISTOR AND THE HEATER FAN SWITCH

 • Is the measured resistance less than 2 ohms?